covseisnet/covseisnet/docs/source/index.rst

-.. covnet documentation master file, created by sphinx-quickstart on Mon Mar 26 10:49:33 2018.
+.. covseisnet documentation master file, created by sphinx-quickstart on Mon Mar 26 10:49:33 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.